Consumer rights – do you know yours?

 - Your Europe – Consumers – information on shopping, online rights and personal finance.

-If you have similar problems the EU-wide network of European Consumer Centres (ECC-Net) offers you free consumer help and advice.
+If you have problems the EU-wide network of European Consumer Centres (ECC-Net) offers you free consumer help and advice.
 You can get help online or in your country, as there is a European Consumer Centre in every EU country (and in Norway and Iceland).